American Legion Memorial Highway

 (James P. Blair/National Geographic)

 In 1970, the sections from Interstate 83 to Exit 104 and Exit 112 to Exit 116 opened and work began on the section from Locust Point Road overpass to Exit 57.
 In 1971, the section from Exit 104 to Exit 112 opened to traffic while construction began on the section from Exit 66 to Exit 69 which included construction of the large stack interchange at US 22/US 322 in Wildwood Park.
 In 1973, work began on the section from Exit 57 to Exit 65.
 This signaled Interstate 81 was either complete and open to traffic or under construction through the Commonwealth.
-In 1975, the section between Exit 65 and Exit 66 which included the George N. Wade Bridge was finally completed, and the following year, the remaining sections from Exit 57 to Exit 65 and Exit 66 to Interstate 83 were completed just in time for our country's Bicentennial celebration.
+In 1975, the section between Exit 65 and Exit 66 which included the George N. Wade Bridge was finally completed, with the remaining sections from Exit 57 to Exit 65 and Exit 66 to Interstate 83 opening on September 11 of that year.
 The final cost of Interstate 81 from Maryland to New York was $442,950,000.

 Work began in April 2001 to rebuild the highway from Exit 20 to north of Exit 24.
 The $25.4 million project included complete pavement removal and concrete replacement on both the northbound and southbound highways and shoulders, extension of the ramps at two interchanges, bridge improvements, new drainage, improved guiderails, and updated signing.
 Bridges carrying Pine Stump Road, PA 696, and Mainsville Road were also rehabilitated.
 The work was completed in Fall 2003.